lucamartucci/lucamartucci.github.io/index.md

 title: Home
 ---

 I'm a first-year PhD student at UCSB.
 I was a second-year master student at Rutgers University.
-I'm interested in theoretical computer science.
+I'm interested in combinatorics, probability and their application in theoretical computer science.

 [Thinking and communicating about mathematics](https://sites.math.rutgers.edu/~saks/300S/Part1.pdf).